pdaether/file-cleaner/README.md

 - `timeField`: Which time field of the files should be considered.
 Default 'atime', can be 'atime', 'ctime, or 'mtime'.
 - `timeZone`: Timezone to use, default is undefined, e.g. 'America/Los_Angeles'.
 - `blackList`: A RegEx for excluding files, default is undefined, e.g. `/\.gitkeep/`
-- `whitList`: A RegEx for including only the files with a matching name, default is undefined, e.g. `/.*\.log/`
+- `whiteList`: A RegEx for including only the files with a matching name, default is undefined, e.g. `/.*\.log/`

 ### Methods